zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 ### 2. Transfer a Kitty

-Our pallet's storage items already handles ownership of Kitties &mdash; this means that all our `transfer_kitty` function needs to do is update following storage items:

-- `KittyOwner`: to update the owner of the Kitty.
-- `OwnedKittiesArray`: to update the owned Kitty map for each acount.
-- `OwnedKittiesIndex`: to update the owned Kitty index for each owner.
-- `OwnedKittiesCount`: to update the amount of Kitties a account has.

-You already have the tools you'll need to create the transfer functionality from [part 1](#1-set-a-price-for-each-kitty).
-The main difference in how we will create this functionality for our runtime is that it will have **two parts to it**:
+You already have the tools and knowledge you'll need to create the transfer functionality from [step 1](#1-set-a-price-for-each-kitty).
+The main difference with this function is that it will have **two parts**:

-- 1. **A dispatchable function called `transfer()`:** this is what's exposed by your pallet.
+1. A **dispatchable function** called `transfer()`: this is a publicly callable dispatchable exposed by your pallet.
-- 2. **A private function called `transfer_from()`:** this will be a helper function called by `transfer()` to handle all storage updates when transferring a Kitty.
+2. A **private function** called `transfer_from()`: this will be a private helper function called by `transfer()` to handle all storage updates when transferring a Kitty.

-Separating the logic this way makes the private `transfer_from()` function reusable by other dispatchable functions of our pallet, without needing to rewrite the same logic over and over again.
+Separating the logic this way makes the private `transfer_from()` function reusable by other dispatchable functions of our pallet, without needing to duplicate code.
 In our case, we're going to reuse it for the `buy_kitty` dispatchable we're creating in the next section.

+#### `transfer`

-Paste in the following snippet to replace ACTION #4 in the template code:
+Paste in the following snippet to replace ACTION #5 in the template code:

 ```rust
 #[pallet::weight(100)]